Finding Sites with Trackers: Law & Finance Firms

 Collecting Tracker Data

 Our experience working with web crawlers for our clients has given us years to develop some pretty unique web crawling technology.
-We’ve specifically tailored our technology to allow us to examine all of the network traffic on the homepages of 100K+ sites.
+We’ve specifically tailored our technology to allow us to examine all of the network traffic on the homepages of 100K+ sites, as well as custom list of sensitive industries.
+From this, we can extract what data is being sent to 3rd parties from a site when visiting the homepage (or other pages).

 Some More Web Crawler Specifics